richardlford/digsim/rust/build01/README.md

-# digsim build 1
+# digsim build01

-Requires rust standard which can be installed from https://rustup.rs/
+Requires Rust standard which can be installed from https://rustup.rs/

 ### Build
 ```rust